 In this type of coding questions, generally three or four sentences or words are given with sentences or words containing codes.
 You just have to check for the common words/letters in the sentences/words and corresponding common words/letters in the codes to get the answer e.g. "Ram is Smart" is coded as LPG and "Smart means intelligent" is coded as SLY.
 From this, you should analyze that the only common word is 'smart' and the only common letter is 'L', which means that 'L' is the code for the word 'smart'.
 Do remember- in such cases, the codes are not seen at the corresponding positions but for the common words.

 Measure your progress in Coding and Decoding by taking this test now!

 Coding and Decoding: Key Learning

-- In this article, you learned different types of coding-decoding questions asked in competitive exams.
-You also learned how to solve questions by using EJOTY technique.
+- In this article, you got to know about different types of coding-decoding questions asked in competitive exams and how to solve these questions by using EJOTY technique.

 - In order to get a hold on such questions, you need to solve variety of Coding-Decoding questions.
 This section is a very important and time-consuming from competitive exams' point of view.